Professor of Veterinary Virology, Faculty of Medicine & Health Sciences

 Rachael is an Associate Professor of Veterinary Cellular Microbiology and a European Diplomate in Veterinary Microbiology.
 Her research expertise is in animal virology, particularly retroviruses but covers a broad range of virology and genetics methods in domestic and exotic species.
 She is currently serving as the schools biosafety officer responsible for risk assessment of biological and genetic modification work.
 She is available for consultancy work on biosafety and biosecurity risks.
 She also teaches clinical skills and internal medicine into the undergraduate veterinary curriculum.

 Due to my clinical background I teach across a range of courses at SVMS from 1st through to 5th year.
-I do introductory surgery practical classes and am responsible for tracking the preventative… read more
+This covers everything from basic animal handling and husbandry to antimicrobial prescribing and… read more

 My research is split into two broad themes, the first on endogenous retroviruses.
 These viruses are the remnants of past infections that have become incorporated in their hosts genome (about 10% of… read more

 Due to my clinical background I teach across a range of courses at SVMS from 1st through to 5th year.
-I do introductory surgery practical classes and am responsible for tracking the preventative medicine curriculum across the course, this covers everything from antimicrobial prescribing to nutrition.
-I teach on the 5th year clinical elective veterinary public health rotation.
-I also teach on the second year biosciences course "Principals of Animal Health and Disease" open to science students across the university.
+This covers everything from basic animal handling and husbandry to antimicrobial prescribing and epidemic disease impacts.
+I primarily teach on the 5th year clinical elective veterinary public health rotation and the second year biosciences course "Principals of Animal Health and Disease" for Animal Science Students

 My research is split into two broad themes, the first on endogenous retroviruses.
 These viruses are the remnants of past infections that have become incorporated in their hosts genome (about 10% of the human genome is made up of segments of retrovirus).
 I am particularly interested in the process by which retroviruses become integrated into their host's normal cellular functions.
-I have current projects on Koala retrovirus (KoRV), Feline leukaemia virus and the role of human endogenous retroviruses in autoimmune diseases such as Multiple Sclerosis.
-Recent work has included retroviruses in dogs, horses, primates, chickens and squirrels.
-I also work on infectious retroviruses with current projects on the impacts of Maedi Visna in sheep breeding.
+I have current projects on Koala retrovirus (KoRV), Feline Leukaemia virus (FeLV) and the role of human endogenous retroviruses in autoimmune diseases such as Multiple Sclerosis.
+Past work has included retroviruses in dogs, horses, primates, chickens and squirrels.
+I also work on infectious retroviruses with current projects on the function and impacts of TMEM154 alleles in genetic resistance to Maedi Visna in Sheep

 I also have research interests in emerging viral diseases and viral diseases in domestic animals.
-My current projects include SARS-CoV-2 in wildlife (UK and India), Schmallenberg virus impacts on ruminant reproduction, tick borne diseases of Nigerian dogs, European hantaviruses and novel rodent viruses and Elephant Endotheliotropic Herpesvirus 1 (the cause of a fatal haemorrhagic syndrome in juvenile elephants).
-Past work has included rabies and tick borne diseases of Indian street dogs,
+My current projects include SARS-CoV-2 in wildlife (UK ), Bluetongue and Schmallenberg virus impacts on ruminant reproduction.
+Past work has included rabies, tick borne diseases of Indian and Nigerian dogs, rodent viruses (hantaviruses and coronaviruses) and Elephant Endotheliotropic Herpesvirus 1 (the cause of a fatal haemorrhagic syndrome in juvenile elephants)

-For details of this and other infectious diseases research in SVMS please see the Animal Infection and Immunity web page
+For details of this and other infectious diseases research in SVMS please see the "One Virology" research group pages.

 The University of Nottingham School of Veterinary Medicine and Science Sutton Bonington Campus, Leicestershire, LE12 5RD